containeroo/website/content/en/docs/cloudflare-operator/resources/zone.md

 The API specification can be viewed [here](/docs/cloudflare-operator/api_reference/#cloudflare-operator.io/v1.Zone).

-Zone resources represent the zones available in the Cloudflare account.
+Zone resources represent Cloudflare zones and are used to tell cloudflare-operator which zones to manage.
-They are used to store the zone id and **are fully managed by cloudflare-operator**.

-Therefore, you should not create or modify zone resources manually.
+Learn more about the zone resource in the [getting started guide](/docs/cloudflare-operator/get_started).